-Located on the South Shore of Massachusetts, Eagle’s Nest is a compact contemporary shingle style house—with mass that appears carved from a single block as opposed to built up additively.
-The front displays balanced asymmetry, where there is such strong symmetry in the center (vaguely classical entry porch, semicircular dormer window, and cupola), that as one moves away from the center the symmetry breaks down without diminishing the strength or primacy of the entry sequence.
-On the two water view sides the roof appears to peel up to reveal a second floor that has a continuous band of windows to the panoramic view.
-The garage is within the mass of the house but hidden from public view on the non-water view side.
-The compact rectangular footprint including the garage allows the house to appear object-like, perched above the bay.
-The custom designed and fabricated eagle and fish weathervane is a symbol of the location, visible from out on the bay due to its scale and profile.
+Located on the South Shore of Massachusetts, Eagle’s Nest is a compact contemporary shingle style house—with a mass that appears carved from a single block as opposed to built-up additively.
+The front displays balanced asymmetry, where there is symmetry in the center (classical entry porch, semicircular dormer window, and cupola).
+As one moves away from the center the symmetry breaks down, but because the center is so strong, the strength and primacy of the entry sequence is not diminished.
+The garage is within the mass of the house but hidden from public view on the non-view side.